 To start populating your CRM, you will need to import your existing data.
 To import your data, simply use the Import Manager and upload a CSV document.
 You can then map the columns in your CSV to the properties in the CRM.
 A few key things to note:

-- HubSpot deduplicates contacts in the CRM using the email address.
+- HubSpot CRM deduplicates contacts using the same email address.

-- HubSpot deduplicates companies in the CRM using the company domain name property (the website domain of the company).
+- HubSpot deduplicates companies using the same company domain name property (the website domain of the company).

 - Before importing data, you’ll need to decide how you want to associate contacts with companies.
 If you want to save time in this process, you can let HubSpot do this for you by turning on the automatic association of companies feature.
-This setting looks at the email address on the contact and the company domain name on the company to automatically associate the two.
+This setting looks at the email address on the contact and the company’s domain name to associate the two.

 5. Create Custom Deal Stages

-This is why I asked in the beginning of the post to identify what you’re sales process looks like.
-It is now time to create those deal stages in HubSpot so your team can accurately move their deals through the appropriate process for your business.
+This is where it becomes evident why you should always identify your sales process prior to setting up your CRM.
+Once you know that, it’s time to create those deal stages in HubSpot so that your team can accurately move their deals through the appropriate channels for your business.

-With the HubSpot Sales Professional option, you have the ability to add multiple pipelines as well.
-This could be helpful if you have several different business segments with different deal stages as it allows you to segment your pipelines more efficiently.
+If you have the HubSpot Professional tier for your CRM, you can add multiple pipelines as well.
+This could be helpful if you have several different business segments with different deal stages, as it allows you to segment your pipelines more efficiently.
 You also can assign a probability to each deal stage to indicate the likelihood of closing deals within that stage.

 6. Create Saved Filters

-You can add multiple filters on one view as well by just continuing to click the "add filter" option.
+You can also add multiple filters on one view by continuing to click the "add filter" option.
 You can then save these filters so they are easy to access.
-You can save them as a shared filter or private, depending on whom on your team you want to have access to them.
+You can choose to keep them as shared or private filters, depending on who on your team you want to have access to them.
 There also is an option to export your filtered data as well.